Brainz22/useful_notes/Madgraph4ALPs.md

 7. Once done with the changes from the last step, run `cmsenv` to activate CMS environment and run `cmsRun fragment2_py_LHE_GEN_NANOGEN.py` to produce the `.root` file.

+# ALP Sample MiniAOD file production for Analysis

+The previous steps were to correctly verify that the gridpack generation is correct.
+Now, we need to generate the files we will use for the analysis.
+Christina shared instructions for this:

+* We need to follow the steps in the git repo [here](https://github.com/Christinaw97/LLPSignalGeneration/tree/main).
+We will need to run the steps in the readme: GENSIM, DR step1, DR step2, MDSNano.
+With this, we will get a flavor of nanoAOD as output.

+* Try running with ~50 events just to make sure the workflow works, then submit jobs on crab for like tens of thousands events.